 - drawers are quick and easy to open and find what you need

 - almost all products need to be lying flat in order for the drawers to close properly, which [with some products] can cause spillage and mess

-- cabinet doors give you an extra level of storage as you can attach a back-of-the-door or over-the-door storage unit to hold products
+- cabinet doors give you an extra level of storage as you can attach back-of-the-door or over-the-door storage units to hold products

 Weighing up these pros and cons, we felt that drawers were a more suitable option for the bathroom vanity, and knowing the great benefits of drawers helped us design a kitchen made up almost entirely of drawers! (can't wait to show this completed space to you very soon).